contrariar/Project-1-ELK/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

 Load balancing ensures that the application will be highly efficient, in addition to restricting traffic to the network.
-- _TODO: What aspect of security do load balancers protect?
+-  What aspect of security do load balancers protect?
-- 1. LB protect form DDOS.
+- 1. LB protect from DDOS.
 - 2. Increase the availability  of the network
 -  What is the advantage of a jump box?
 -  Provide access to the user form a single node(conection) that is secure and it can be monitored